Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Tracking and Imaging System

-A constant-velocity Kalman filter was implemented to optimally combine new tracked positions with a prediction of the location of the needle tip based on its previous location and velocity.
+A Kalman filter was implemented to optimally combine new tracked positions with a prediction of the location of the needle tip based on its previous location and velocity.
 The state of the needle tip at each time step was represented by a vector containing its position and velocity.
-The filter predicted the next state using a constant velocity model.
-The process noise covariance matrix, which indicated to the filter the uncertainty in the predictions of the constant velocity model, was set empirically.
+The filter predicted the next state using a constant-velocity model.
+The process noise covariance was constructed assuming a piecewise constant acceleration over each time step with a process noise parameter of 0.01\,m$^2$/s$^4$.
+This parameter represented the variance of acceleration magnitude, indicating to the filter the uncertainty in the predictions of the constant velocity model.